Getting Your Yes’s and No’s Straight

 What’s at stake here is boundaries—which is the self-respect and sovereignty born of the awareness that your life is your own.
 When we are children, our life is not our own.
 We experiment with boundaries for sure, but ultimately our life is in somebody else’s hands, and hopefully those hands have our best interests in mind.
 Loving hands.
 But even in the best case scenario, we’re not equipped to make the best decisions—when it really matters.
 So it’s a good thing that our yes’s and no’s are outsourced—like, when a ten year old has a deep desire to jump off this 50′ cliff into unknown waters below.
 Thank god there’s somebody to say, nope, not a good idea.

 The downside of this arrangement is that when it comes time to assume this responsibility, the outsourcing habit is so firmly entrenched that we find ourselves looking around for somebody else to tell us what to do.
-We’ve outsourced authority, away from ourselves, to our spouses, friends, bosses, clergy, priests, rabbis, or even the waitress.
+We’ve learned to locate authority for our lives in others— spouses, friends, bosses, clergy, priests, rabbis, or even the waitress.
 “What’s good on the menu?”

 So, for many of us a re-tooling is required.
 We have the right, as adults, to lay claim to our desires or lack thereof.
 I want it.
 I don’t want it.
 Yes.
 No. It hurts you?
 Makes you sad?
 Angry?
 Let’s talk about it.
 But I won’t abandon myself so that you don’t have to feel whatever it is you are feeling.
 I won’t perform my life to make it smooth for you.
 And please don’t do that for me.